 16.2 To determine the appropriate retention period for personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 16.3 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.

 17. YOUR RIGHTS

 17.1 Data protection law gives you a number of rights when it comes to personal information we hold about you.
 The key rights are set out below.
-More information about your rights can be obtained from the Information Commissioner’s Office (ICO).
+More information about your rights can be obtained from your national data protection supervisory authority (the Information Commissioner’s Office (“ICO”) in the UK).
 Under certain circumstances, by law you have the right to:

 17.1.1 Be informed in a clear, transparent and easily understandable way about how we use your personal information and about your rights.
 This is why we are providing you with the information in this notice.
 If you require any further information about how we use your personal information, please let us know.

 17.1.2 Request access to your personal information (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it.